-How to Make Scale Engine Cowls the Easy Way - Model Airplane News
+RC Airplanes - Make Engine Cowls - Easy Beginner tips for - Model Airplane News

 7. Tack glue the spinner disc to the face piece and then bolt the spinner back-plate to the engine.
 Make sure the face piece is level.
 Cut out and glue the two 1/8-inch balsa side pieces to connect the face piece to the cowl backing pieces at the firewall.

-8.Add the corner doublers to the inside edges of the side pieces.
-Here I used ¼-inch sheet balsa (bottom) and 1/4 inch square balsa pieces (top.)
+8.Add the lower corner doubler pieces to the inside edges of the cowl sides.
+Here I used 1/4-inch sheet balsa (bottom) and 1/4 inch square balsa pieces (top.)

 10. Now is a good time to make the needle-valve and glow plug driver holes in the side of the cowl.
 Before the foam top is added, you can see how things line up.